Maryland Route 316

 Maryland Route 316 (MD 316) is a state highway in the U.S. state of Maryland.
 Known as Appleton Road, the highway runs 2.67 mi from MD 279 near Elkton north to MD 277 near Elk Mills in northeastern Cecil County.
 MD 316 was constructed in the early 1910s from Elkton to Elk Mills and in the early 1920s north of Elk Mills.
 In the early 1960s, the disjoint northern segment of the highway was transferred to the county and the highway's present southern terminus was established when MD 279 moved to a new alignment north of Elkton in the early 1960s.

 Route description

 MD 316 begins at an intersection with MD 279 (Elkton Road) just outside the town of Elkton and just north of MD 279's crossing of Big Elk Creek.
 The two-lane undivided highway heads northeast and passes northwest of the Gilpin Manor Memorial Park cemetery, on either side of which the highway crosses a tributary of Big Elk Creek.
 MD 316 intersects Belle Hill Road, curves north, and crosses over Interstate 95 (John F. Kennedy Memorial Highway) without access.
-The highway passes west of the Cecil County School of Technology and follows the eastern edge of the Elk Mills Quarry to its northern terminus at MD 277 near Elk Mills.
+The highway passes west of the Cecil County Farm Museum and the Cecil County School of Technology and follows the eastern edge of the Elk Mills Quarry to its northern terminus at MD 277 near Elk Mills.
 MD 277 heads west as Elk Mills Road and east as Fletchwood Road; Appleton Road continues north as a county highway toward Appleton in the northeast corner of Cecil County.